igoodwin/csharp-create-derived-class/README.md

 ## ✨ Features

 ### 🔹 Create derived class
-When the cursor is on a class declaration, a Code Action appears:
+When the cursor is on an abstract/virtual member that can be overridden, a Code Action appears:
 > **Create derived class `MyBaseDerived`**

 The extension will: